Frank-spark/ESP32-Firmware-Project/OTWwebupdater/README.md

 ### Changes:
 - **Added Credit**: Mentioned that the web updater code is based on the Random Nerd Tutorials guide on **ESP32 Over-the-Air (OTA) Programming** with a link to the tutorial.

-This should meet your needs for crediting the source and combining both features into the README file.
-Let me know if further changes are needed!